 - If a plugging condition occurs, if the mill motor amperage exceeds or descends the “Mill motor current tolerance” for longer than the “Mill motor out of tolerance time”, the system will activate the dump valve for the “Dump gate activation time”.
 The system will then attempt to bring the mill back to operating conditions.
 This can occur three times within a programmable time frame before shutting down the mill and activating an alarm.

-- If an overload occurs on the pellet mill motor, after the “Pellet Mill shutdown overload time delay” expires, the equipment will shutdown sequentially if the overload condition still exists.
-All equipment shutdown and will purge as described in the control systems’ shutdown sequence.
+- If an overload occurs on the pellet mill motor, after the “Pellet Mill shutdown overload time delay” expires, the equipment will shut down sequentially if the overload condition still exists.
+All equipment shut down and will be purged as described in the control systems’ shutdown sequence.
 An alarm will activate requiring user intervention.